julsCadenas/Git-Script/README.md

 # gits - A Simple Git Automation Script

-Small script I made for fun to make it easier to commit and push changes to a repository.
+Small script I made for fun to make it easier to commit and push changes to a git repository.

 ## Setup & Usage